 Whether the company has decided to use Instagram, Facebook, or Twitter, there are several elements they need to consider if they want to be successful with their social media strategies.
 In addition, it is very important not to leave LinkedIn out because of the many features this platform offers for B2B marketers.

 Branding in Social Media

 Social media is not only about distributing content, but it is also about making a positive impact on the brand.
-To achieve this, the company needs to determine and develop its voice and each time it creates a post, the voice needs to be there.
+To achieve this, the company needs to determine and develop its voice, and each time it creates a post, the voice needs to be there.

 Eventually, you should work towards people not only recognizing your brand through your logo but also through its voice.

-The content you post on your social media accounts has to be aligned to the company’s perspective.
+The content you post on your social media accounts has to be aligned with the company’s perspective.
 Is your business casual or serious?
 Do you like to give advice or do you prefer to offer challenges?
 Consistency is a must.